Setting up Policies

 📝 Final Tip

-If you want child pricing to match the adult rate minus city tax or extras, you can select Percentage-Based and set the child percentage to 100%.
+In some cases, you may want child prices to match the adult rate (excluding city tax or extras).
+To achieve this, you can use the Percentage-Based child pricing method and set the child percentage to 100%.

 If you're unsure which method to choose, feel free to reach out to our support team or consult your account manager.
 We're happy to help tailor your pricing setup to your property’s needs!